 There are six principles for good corporate governance of IT.
-The principles are applicable to organisations and express preferred behaviour to guide decision making.
+The principles are applicable to organizations and express preferred behaviour to guide decision making.
 The statement of each principle refers to what should happen but does not prescribe how, when or by whom the principles should be implemented.

-- Principle 1- Responsibility: Individuals and groups across the organisation understand and accept their responsibilities in respect of supply of and demand for IT.
+- Principle 1- Responsibility: Individuals and groups across the organization understand and accept their responsibilities in respect of supply of and demand for IT.
 Responsibility is matched by authority to perform. - Principle 2 Strategy: Corporate business strategy reflects current and future capabilities of IT.
-IT strategy and plans are clearly articulated and are aligned to and supportive of current and ongoing needs of the organisation's Business strategy. - Principle 3 Acquisition: IT acquisitions are made for valid reasons, based on appropriate and ongoing analysis with clear and transparent decision making.
-There is appropriate consideration of short- and long-term benefits, opportunities, costs and risks of IT spend. - Principle 4 Performance: IT is fit for purpose in supporting the organisation, providing service levels and service quality appropriate for current and future business requirements - Principle 5 Conformance: IT complies with all mandatory legislation and regulations.
+IT strategy and plans are clearly articulated and are aligned to and supportive of current and ongoing needs of the organization's Business strategy. - Principle 3 Acquisition: IT acquisitions are made for valid reasons, on the basis of appropriate and ongoing analysis with clear and transparent decision making.
+There is appropriate consideration of short and long term benefits, opportunities, costs and risks of IT spend. - Principle 4 Performance: IT is fit for purpose in supporting the organization, providing services levels and service quality appropriate for current and future business requirements - Principle 5 Conformance: IT complies with all mandatory legislation and regulations.
 Policies and practices are clearly defined, implemented and enforced. - Principle 6 Human Behaviour: IT policies, practices and decisions demonstrate respect for human behaviour including the current and evolving needs of all people in the process.